akaabdullahmateen/LEARNING-networking/README.md

 # LEARNING: Networking

-This repository contains the text and code I learnt and written during my study of the book: [Computer Networks 5th Ed by Tanendaum](https://www.amazon.com/Computer-Networks-5th-Andrew-Tanenbaum/dp/0132126958)
+This repository contains the text and code I learnt and written during my study of the book: [Computer Networking: A Top-Down Approach (6th Ed) by Kurose](https://www.amazon.com/Computer-Networking-Top-Down-Approach-6th/dp/0132856204)